-"FOR" the election of each of the nine nominees, Robert J. Eide, Eric Gatoff, Brian S. Genson, Barry Leistner, Andrew M. Levine, Howard M. Lorber, Wayne Norbitz, A. F. Petrocelli and Charles Raich, proposed by the Board of Directors to serve as directors, each for a term of one year (Proposal 1);
+"FOR" the election of each of the ten nominees, Robert J. Eide, Eric Gatoff, Brian S. Genson, Barry Leistner, Andrew M. Levine, Howard M. Lorber, Wayne Norbitz, A. F. Petrocelli, Joanne Podell and Charles Raich, proposed by the Board of Directors to serve as directors, each for a term of one year (Proposal 1); and

-"FOR" the adoption, on an advisory basis, of a resolution approving the compensation of the Company's Named Executive Officers, as described in the Proxy Statement under "Executive Compensation" (Proposal 2); and
+"FOR" the adoption, on an advisory basis, of a non-binding resolution approving the compensation of the Company's Named Executive Officers, as described in the proxy statement under "Executive Compensation" (Proposal 2); and